Posts Tagged ‘Soviet Infantry’

 Minuteman III missile inside its Silo, 60 miles from Grand Forks Air Base, late 1980.

 NATO too, in particular the United States, modernised their nuclear arsenal in the race to reach a state of ‘mutual assured destruction’.
 NATOs strategy was dependent on the Soviet Union believing that NATO would respond with an all out, devastating nuclear response to any aggressive moves they might make, whether Nuclear or Conventional.
-The focus very much on the Iron Curtain hot spot that stretched along the Inner German Border, although there were many incidents that came close to inciting a nuclear exchange.
+The focus very much on the Iron Curtain hot spot that stretched along the Inner German Border.
+There were many incidents that came close to inciting a nuclear exchange.

 NATO’s strategic forces (I shall cover bombers and submarines at a later date) were underpinned by the United Staes, United Kingdom and France.
 The US had 450 x LGM-30F (minuteman II), 550 x LGM-30G with 3 MIRV (minuteman III) and 37 x Titan 2, phasing out by the end of 1987.